Alcyoneee7/Project.Alpha.1/README.md

 This Repository Will Be Holding All My Code And Queries .

-.The Data I Use Is In The
+.The Data I Use Is In THis Repository , The "  who_suicide_statistic   ".

 the dataset is about suicide cases around 150 country and there are some null data